Our verdict

 The ASICS GT 2000 11 is a hugger

-Critics love the overall fit of these daily runners.
-One says that this has a fit that is true to size and provides a snug experience.
-Another mentioned: “this kind of hugs my foot.”
+We enjoyed the overall fit of these daily runners.
+The shoe felt true to size and provided a snug foot-hugging experience.

-Our toebox width measurement indeed proves that the GT 2000 11 has a narrower-than-average toebox.
-It is 95.6 mm in the widest part, while the average is 97.8 mm.
+Our toebox width measurement proves that the GT 2000 11 has a slightly narrower-than-average toebox.
+At 95.6 mm in the widest part of the forefoot, it is 2 mm narrower than average.
 Thus, it can feel tight for wide feet.
 Luckily, this ASICS shoe is available in Wide and Extra Wide options.

 The ASICS GT 2000 11 is a more supportive Cumulus